 Our Connection with the Gods

-ADF Druidism centers around the various pantheons and myths of the Indo-European cultures: Celtic, Greek, Norse, Baltic, and Vedic.
+ADF Druidism centers around the various pantheons and myths of the Indo-European cultures, including: Baltic, Celtic, Greek, Norse, Roman, Slavic, and Vedic.
 For us, the gods and goddesses of these cultures are very real and unique, each and every one.
 Our relationships with our Gods are reciprocal: we offer praise, gratitude, worship and sacrifice, and in return the Gods offer us blessing, inspiration, strength and protection.
 Most importantly, from the Gods we receive a better understanding of our world and ourselves, and how we are all interconnected.

 What do we believe?